udem-dlteam/mimosa/README.md

 ## Required software

 Currently, Mimosa builds with GCC 9.2.1.
-You will need the 32 bit tools in order to build the system.
+You will need the 32 bit tools in order to build the system (`g++-multilib`).